woman-with-neck-pain

 • Meningitis: This condition involves the inflammation of protective membranes that cover the brain and spinal cord.
 Nuchal rigidity, or the inability to flex the neck forward, is a common symptom.
 This is a serious condition that needs immediate attention.

-• Degenerative Disc Disease: A protective layer rests between each bone in the spinal column helping to absorb shock and protect the spine.
-When these discs become damaged, especially in the cervical spine, neck pain and stiffness occurs.
+• Degenerative Disc Disease: A protective layer rests between each bone in the spinal column, helping to absorb shock and protect the spine.
+When these discs become damaged, especially in the cervical spine, neck pain and stiffness occur.

 Exercises to Relieve Neck Pain and Stiffness